A woman reviews her credit report on her phone.

 Reasons to dispute credit report information

-Reporting errors on your credit report is so important because wrong information on your file may affect your credit score, which can have longer-lasting implications.
+Reporting errors on your credit report is important because wrong information on your file may affect your credit score, which can have longer-lasting implications.

 Examples of errors that may affect your credit score include: